Fish! (Version 3.0) is a simple game that can be built by a novice scratch programmer.

 The basic principles behind of this type of game can be used to make many different games simply by changing the background and the graphics of the sprites.
 A game set in space with a rocket chasing astronauts and aliens would be simple to create using fish! as a base.
-Note that this second version of the game uses messages broadcast between the sprites to control behaviour and cloning to duplicate the sprites.
+Note that this version of the game uses messages broadcast between the sprites to control behaviour and cloning to duplicate the sprites.

 We can build the game from scratch in simple stages:

 Create a new project and delete the default scratch cat sprite and add the shark 2 sprite from the animals sprites by clicking the new sprite button at the bottom right of the screen.

 We want mouse-following behaviour foer the shark.
 A forever control loop is used to control the movement and the shark first points towards the mouse and then moves 7 steps.
 You can control the speed of the shark by changing this setting to speed up or slow down the action.
 You should attach the forever loop to the green flag so that the shark starts moving when the game starts.
 Notice also that the initial size of the shark is set here also.

 Add a new sprite for the fish using the pufferfish sprite (or any sprite you want).
 We want to make this sprite as a clone so first we can add a green button contol block to clone the sprite.
 Add a repeat block to clone the sprite as many times as you like and test by pressing the green button.